sufal54/Glote/Readme.md

 Glote is a fast web library in pure Rust, inspired by simplicity and performance.
 It supports routing, middleware, path/query/body parsing, JSON responses — all thread-safe and scalable using worker pools.

+- Note: Don't use version 0.2.4 this one is added a linux base function i fix it in 0.3.0

 # Getting Started

 ## Create a server